Three injured, two in critical condition, during University District shooting

-COLUMBUS, Ohio (WCMH) – Three people were injured, two are in critical condition including one with life-threatening injuries, from an overnight shooting in the University District.
+COLUMBUS, Ohio (WCMH) – Three men were injured, two are in critical condition including one with life-threatening injuries, from an overnight shooting in the University District.

 At around 1 a.m.
 Monday morning police responded to shots fired on the 2000 block of North 4th Street at an Airbnb rental property, where a party was being held.
 Columbus police said witnesses claim at around 12:35 a.m. shots were fired into the residence from outside and multiple vehicles were seen leaving the scene.